lingochamp/okdownload/ISSUE_TEMPLATE.md

 ### Log

-There is whole log from logcat when I occur the problem(I know we can use [this tool][okcat-wiki-url] to let log more readable):
+There is the whole log from LogCat when I occur the problem(I know we can use [this tool][okcat-wiki-url] to let log more readable):

 ```
 ```